NREL/OpenStudio-user-documentation/docs/getting_started/getting_started.md

 ![Key request dialog](img/bcl_key_request.png)

 __Optional - Install Ruby__
-If you plan to use the OpenStudio SDK Ruby bindings via command prompt on Windows, you must install Ruby.
-OS X already has Ruby installed.
+If you plan to use the OpenStudio Ruby bindings via command prompt, you must install Ruby.
+Check the [version compatibility matrix](https://github.com/NREL/OpenStudio/wiki/OpenStudio-Version-Compatibility-Matrix) to see which version of Ruby is compatible.

-1. Download the [Ruby 2.0.0](http://rubyinstaller.org/downloads/) installer.
+1. Download the [Ruby](http://rubyinstaller.org/downloads/) installer.
 If you have the Windows (x64) version of OpenStudio (Help>About>Compiler shows Visual Studio 12 2013 Win64), you'll need the x64 Ruby installer.
-If you have the Windows (x32) version of OpenStudio, you'll need the non-x64 Ruby installer.
-2. Add `C:\Ruby200\bin` (or wherever you installed Ruby) to the PATH environment variable.
+2. Add `C:\ruby-2.2.4-x64-mingw32\bin` (or wherever you installed Ruby) to the PATH environment variable.
 [Detailed instructions](http://geekswithblogs.net/renso/archive/2009/10/21/how-to-set-the-windows-path-in-windows-7.aspx).
-3. Create a text file with the following text inside:
+3. Create a text file with the following text inside (modify `C:\openstudio-2.3.0` based on where your version of OpenStudio is installed):

     ```
-    require 'C:\Program Files (x86)\OpenStudio 1.7.0\Ruby\openstudio.rb'
+    require 'C:\openstudio-2.3.0\Ruby\openstudio.rb'
     ```

-4. Save the file as `openstudio.rb` here: `C:\Ruby200\lib\ruby\site_ruby\openstudio.rb` (next to the `2.0.0` folder).
+4. Save the file as `openstudio.rb` to `C:\ruby-2.2.4-x64-mingw32\lib\ruby\site_ruby\openstudio.rb` (or wherever you installed Ruby).
 5. Test your installation by opening a command prompt and typing: `irb` ENTER.
-Then, type `require 'openstudio` ENTER.
-If you see some QSslSocket messages and => true, it's working.
+Then, type `RUBY_VERSION` ENTER.
+Ensure that the Ruby correct version is shown.
+Then, type `require 'openstudio'` ENTER.
+If you see `=> true`, it's working.

 ## Workflow Overview
 After installing OpenStudio you will have the SketchUp Plug-in, OpenStudio Application, Parametric Analysis Tool (PAT) and ResultsViewer.
 The typical OpenStudio workflow is shown in the diagram below.